 Products with these ingredients are not a lo-poo shampoo but more of a gentle cleanser.
-These are not a sulphate and are used to help get rid of impurities and build up.
-Do this maybe every 3 to 4 weeks or when your feels it needs it.
-Noughty do a detox shampoo which does just this.
+These are not a sulphate and are used to help remove impurities and build-up.
+Do this maybe every 3 to 4 weeks or when you feel it needs it.
+Noughty does a detox shampoo which does just this.

-For clarifying if you wish you can use a shampoo with no silicone but one that still has sodium laurel sulphate, this is not strict curly girl and bear in mind it can dry your hair.
+For clarification if you wish you can use a shampoo with no silicone but one that still has sodium laurel sulphate; this is not a strict curly girl rule and bear in mind it can dry your hair.
 This can however work for many wavy hair people making it feel light again.
 Remember to do a deep condition after though!

-After washing your hair you need to leave some moisture in your hair by using a leave in conditioner.
-This is a very important step and the best way to make your curls spring in to life.
-Alternatively at this step you could opt for a curl cream.
-For lighter thinner hair choose products that are not heavy these normally contain ingredients such as shea butters.
+After washing your hair, you need to leave some moisture in your hair by using a leave-in conditioner.
+This is a very important step and the best way to make your curls spring into life.
+Alternatively at this step, you could opt for a curl cream.
+For lighter thinner hair choose products that are not heavy.
+These normally contain ingredients such as shea butter.

 How to Brush hair to clump curls together